 I started making homemade sausage a few years ago, learned the tips and tricks of the trade from countless butchers and then developed my own recipes.
 Use my guide and learn the steps.

-For my part I started out making sausage at home for my own consumption and once perfected I swiftly moved on to introduce my home made sausages into my barbecue catering business and that's still the case today.
+For my part I started out making sausage at home for my own consumption and once perfected I swiftly moved on to commercially making homemade sausage for my barbecue catering business and that's still the case today.

 Now however I'm lucky enough to have all the necessary equipment and skills to make all sorts of sausage.
-The equipment is exclusively for me and my bbq catering business but my experience is free to share.
+The equipment is exclusively for me and my bbq catering business but my experience of making homemade sausage is free to share.

 Sausage making is pretty much as old as the hills.
 The word itself is derived from the Latin salsus meaning "seasoned with salt" so that puts us at least 2000 years ago.